 “Give thanks to the Lord and proclaim his greatness.
 Let the whole world know what he has done.”
 Psalm 105:1

 Scripture should and will always be necessary to back up and verify Bible truths.
 If someone comes to you with a “revelation” that’s not backed up or seen in Scripture, run!
 Run from it because it’s not from God!
-That’s why I was so glad when the Lord showed me such a clear picture of Sozo Salvation in Scripture, and it’s found in the story of the first Passover, when the children of Israel left Egypt.
+That’s why I was so glad when the Lord has shown me such a clear pictures of Sozo Salvation in Scripture, and one such find is in the story of the first Passover, when the children of Israel left Egypt.

 Realizing that the Old Testament is chocked full of “types and shadows” that point us to New Testament and New Covenant truths, it is so easy to see that the message of Sozo Salvation all over this story.
 The Israelites were captives in Egypt, which symbolizes the world, and God wanted to set them free and He did so by the blood of an innocent lamb which represents Jesus.
 All they had to do was take the blood of that lamb and put it on the door post of their home, which represents the door of our hearts, and they carefully placed the blood at the top and on both sides, which represents the cross.